 Sand Beach is located within Acadia National Park, so entrance fees apply.
 It serves as a key access point for the Ocean Path, a spectacular trail connecting to landmarks like Thunder Hole.
 To experience these east coast beaches with fewer people, visit during the shoulder season from late August through mid-October.

-A Surfer’s Guide to East Coast Waves
+A Surfer’s Guide to the Best East Coast Beaches for Waves

 9. Cocoa Beach, Florida – The Surf Capital of the East Coast